of Americans remove the battery/take

 An increasing number of states and municipalities require 10 year lithium batteries - check with your local authorities.

-Never use rechargeable or heavy duty batteries in your smoke detector.
+Never use rechargeable batteries in your smoke detector.

 Install smoke alarms: